Goliath Season 3: A Means to an End

 Amazon Studios

-As I see it in this story, the blue signifies trust and authority (and it’s the colour used in some countries to repel evil) and the yellow signifies happiness and good fortune.
+The blue could signify trust and authority (it’s the colour used in some countries to repel evil) and the yellow could signify happiness and good fortune.

 Then there are the pale pastels and white that colour the semi-virginal and demurely influential Diana Blackwood’s activities and the questionable relationship with her brother Wade.